digital-blueprint/relay-blob-bundle/README.md

       bucket_owner: 'john@example.com' # Email who will be notified when quota is reached
       max_retention_duration: 'P1Y' # Max retention duration of files in ISO 8601
       link_expire_time: 'P7D' # Max expire time of sharelinks in ISO 8601
-      policies: # policies what can be done in the bucket
-        create: true
-        delete: true
-        open: true
-        download: true
-        rename: true
-        work: true
-      notify_quota: # Notification configuration how emails are sent when the quota is reached
+      warn_quota: # Notification configuration how emails are sent when the quota is about to be reached
         dsn: '%env(TUGRAZ_MAILER_TRANSPORT_DSN)%'
         from: 'noreply@tugraz.at'
         to: 'john@example.com'
-        subject: 'Blob notify quota'
+        subject: 'Blob Bucket Quota Warning'
-        html_template: 'emails/notify-quota.html.twig'
+        html_template: 'emails/warn-quota.html.twig'
-      reporting: # Reporting configuration how emails are sent when file expires
+      reporting: # Reporting configuration how emails are sent when files are about to expire
         dsn: '%env(TUGRAZ_MAILER_TRANSPORT_DSN)%'
         from: 'noreply@tugraz.at'
         to: 'john@example.com' # this email is a fallback, if no email field of a file is set
-        subject: 'Blob file deletion reporting'
+        subject: 'Blob file Deletion Report'
         html_template: 'emails/reporting.html.twig'
+      integrity: # Integrity check configuration how emails are sent when file hash or metadata hash do not match with the saved file or metadata
+        dsn: '%env(TUGRAZ_MAILER_TRANSPORT_DSN)%'
+        from: 'noreply@tugraz.at'
+        to: 'john@example.com'
+        subject: 'Blob File Integrity Check Report'
+        html_template: 'emails/integrity.html.twig'
+      additional_types:
+        - generic_id_card: '%kernel.project_dir%/config/packages/schemas/relay-blob-bundle/test-bucket/generic_id_card.json'
 ```

 For more info on bundle configuration see <https://symfony.com/doc/current/bundles/configuration.html>.